mohdejaz/buckets/README.md

-# Home Ledger App
+# Buckets App

-This is simple home ledger application developed using Java Swing.
+This is simple buckets application developed using Java Swing.
 It uses H2 database to store data.
-It has 2 main entities - Buckets & Transactions.
-Buckets have budgets.
-Use any jdbc client (e.g DBeaver) to view sample schema (ledger.*.db).
+It has 4 main entities -
+- Users
+- Accounts: Accounts belong to a User.
+- Buckets: Buckets belong to an Account.
+- Transactions: Transactions belong to a Bucket.

 ## Screens
 ### Menu